Togekey/yade_trunk/doc/sphinx/mpy.rst

 Split by yourself
 -----------------

 In order to impose a decomposition it is enough to assign :yref:`Body.subdomain` a value corresponding to the process rank it should belong to.
-This can be done either in one centralized scene that is later splitted, or by inserting the correct subsets of bodies independently in each subdomain (see section on `scene construction <sect_mpi_construction>`_)
+This can be done either in one centralized scene that is later splitted, or by inserting the correct subsets of bodies independently in each subdomain (see section on `scene construction <sect-mpi-construction>`_)

 In the example script :ysrc:`examples/mpi/testMPI_2D.py` the spheres are generated as follows (centralized construction in this example, easily turned into distributed one).
 For each available worker a bloc of spheres is generated with a different position in space.
 The spheres in each block are assigned a subdomain rank (and a color for visualisation) so that they will be picked up by the right worker after mpirun().::